44 W. Washington Street,

 No one has favorited this theater yet

 There were two organs used in the Alhambra, the first being a A.M.P.
 Moller and the second was a Smith-Geneva.
 After the theatre closed in 1921, the Smith Geneva organ was moved to the Cadle Tabernacle.
-The Alhambra has been demolished.
+The Alhambra Theatre was demolished in 1990.

 Just login to your account and subscribe to this theater